-Today she produced a lengthy report about gaming habits of British children, titled "Gaming the Children.”
+Today she produced a lengthy report about gaming habits of British children, titled "Gaming the System."
 Its purpose, as stated in brief summary on the Commissioner's website, is for the nation to make "changes to gambling laws" to account for the monetization of video games.

 In the report, Longfield laid out several of the social advantages and disadvantages of online gaming, which she acknowledges as being similar to those experienced in offline activities.
 She does, however, call for "limiting the role of money" in games, particularly for the government to "take immediate action to amend the definition of gaming in section 6 of the Gambling Act 2005 to regulate loot boxes as gambling," as well as calling for "an additional warning to be displayed for games which facilitate in-game spending."
 She also suggested parents take a larger role in speaking with their children about the importance of balancing their expenditures of time and money in games.

 In particular, while we tend to focus on the "pay to win" competitive aspects of loot boxes, we don't usually take into account the "competitive" aspects of cosmetics.
 Longfield, who engaged several children ages 10-16 in focus groups split up by game (Minecraft, Call of Duty, Fortnite, FIFA, Roblox), reported that many children felt compelled to spend money due to peer pressure or to avoid ridicule:

 In the Fortnite group, children felt that they should spend money on skins to prevent being seen in the free default skin.
 The default skin is seen not only as making someone “uncool”, but is a marker of being a ‘poor kid’, and is therefore something to be avoided.